The Rise in Opioid Addiction

 What are opioids

 Deriving from the opium poppy, opiates are a narcotic.
-It is mainly used in prescription medication form to treat moderate to severe pain.
+It is mainly used in prescription medication to treat moderate to severe pain.
 The medications fentanyl, oxycodone, hydrocodone, and codeine are opioids.
 Street drugs that are opiates are opium and heroin.

 The rise in the production of opiates